 With looking to purchase a modern laptop there are a few things to be aware of as having a device with dated component could lead to poor experience for delivering your online classes.

-- Operating system: Windows 10 (Windows 11 will roll out soon) / IOS Big Sur
+- Operating system: Windows 10 or 11 / IOS Big Sur

 - Processor: AMD Ryzen is currently the best, anything past Intel 7th gen is acceptable.